 The Board has adopted stock ownership guidelines for the directors of S&T. The guidelines require each director to own at least \$100,000 in market value of Common Stock within one year of being elected to the Board in order to be nominated for reelection as a continuing director candidate for a second or third term of service.
 To be nominated for reelection as a continuing member of the Board for a fourth, or more, term of service, such continuing director candidate must own at least \$250,000 in market value of the Common Stock.
-Each of our directors satisfied the stock ownership guidelines as of January 24, 2024, the date of nomination.
+Each of our directors, other than Mr. Ramachandran, satisfied the stock ownership guidelines as of January 29, 2025, the date of nomination.
+In the case of Mr. Ramachandran, the Board decided to grant a one-time exception to the guidelines given Mr. Ramachandran's holdings of \$76,757 on such date and his agreement to meet the guidelines prior to May 31, 2025.
+Thereafter, Mr. Ramachandran purchased stock and satisfied the stock ownership guidelines in February 2025.

-PROPOSAL 2: RATIFICATION OF THE SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2024
+PROPOSAL 2: RATIFICATION OF THE SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2025

-The Audit Committee of the S&T Board appointed the firm of Ernst & Young LLP (Ernst & Young) as its independent registered public accounting firm ("Independent Accountants"), to audit and report on S&T's financial statements for the fiscal year ending December 31, 2024.
+The Audit Committee of the S&T Board appointed the firm of Ernst & Young LLP (Ernst & Young) as its independent registered public accounting firm ("Independent Accountants"), to audit and report on S&T's financial statements for the fiscal year ending December 31, 2025.
 The S&T Board now recommends that S&T's shareholders ratify this appointment.